Brownsville Personal Injury Lawyer

 The main types of damages in personal injury cases are:

-- Economic: These quantifiable, out-of-pocket losses cover medical expenses, property damage, lost wages, diminished earning capacity, and additional financial hardships resulting from the injury.
+- Economic: Quantifiable, out-of-pocket losses, including medical expenses, property damage, lost wages, diminished earning capacity, and related financial hardships.

-- Non-Economic: These are more subjective losses, including pain and suffering, emotional trauma, loss of enjoyment of life, or diminished relationships that are not easily calculated.
+- Non-Economic: Subjective losses including pain and suffering, emotional trauma, loss of enjoyment of life, and the impact on personal relationships.

-- Punitive Damages: Occasionally, when a defendant acts with extreme recklessness or malice, courts may issue punitive damages.
-While rare, they serve to both penalize the wrongdoer and discourage similar future behavior.
+- Punitive Damages: Awarded in rare cases where the defendant acted with extreme recklessness or malice, both to penalize the wrongdoer and deter similar conduct.

-To demonstrate damages as part of your claim, it is vital to provide thorough documentation, such as hospital records, doctor bills, receipts, witness statements, and expert opinions.
-Our Brownsville injury lawyer helps clients organize the evidence needed to support a strong case.
+Thorough documentation, including hospital records, doctor bills, receipts, witness statements, and expert opinions, is essential to proving damages.
+We help clients organize the evidence needed to build a strong case.

 Our Settlements & Verdicts